CSUBioGroup/SSRE/SSRE-matlab/README.md

 % data is the gene expression matrix, each column denotes a gene and each row denotes a cell <br />
 % label is the cells'true labels for calculating NMI, ARI <br />
 % omiga is the penalty coefficient <br />
+% you can choose different combination between SSR and three correlation methods (pearson, spearman, consine) by running demo_combine.m <br

 [NMI,ARI,cluster] = SSRE(data,label,omiga);